HomeArt

 Sigmund Freud’s Writings on Art

 Another fascinating theory Freud developed around art was his concept of “ideational mimetics.”
-He argued an artwork could cause a powerful exchange of energy between the viewer and the work of art, similar to the experience of empathy.
-Freud argued this experience was a fundamental part of life in higher-level civilization, revealing how important he saw the role of art in society.
+He argued that an artwork could cause a powerful exchange of energy between the viewer and the work of art, similar to the experience of empathy.
+Freud added that this experience was a fundamental part of life in higher-level civilization, revealing how important he saw the role of art in society.

 An Astonishing Art Collection